 - Rallings, Colin and Thrasher, Michael, British Electoral Facts, 1832-2012 (Aldershot, 2012).
 [Statistics JN1037 BRI]

 However, you should beware of the pitfalls of reading opinion polls, on which see:

 - Robert M. Worcester, British Public Opinion: A Guide to the History and Methodology of Political Opinion Polling (Oxford, 1991) [JN956 WOR*], especially Part II.

 - Anja Kruke, ‘Opinion polls’ in Miriam Dobson and Benjamin Ziemann (eds.), Reading Primary Sources: The Interpretation of Texts from Nineteenth- and Twentieth-Century History (London: Routledge, 2009), pp. 192–208.
 D16 REA [also available as E-pub]

-A certain amount of time-series data is available online courtesy of the major opinion pollers (YouGov is particularly generous in making its data available) but I tend to make the UKpollingreport blog of YouGov director Anthony Wells my first stop as it has both current data and some excellent archival material.
+A certain amount of time-series data is available online courtesy of the major opinion pollsters (YouGov is particularly generous in making its data available) but I often make the UKpollingreport blog of YouGov director Anthony Wells my first stop as it has both current data and some excellent archival material.